Health Professionals

 Blank Image

-Dr. Sylla has been a leader in minimally invasive approaches to the surgical treatment of colon and rectal cancer.
+Dr. Sylla is the Principal Investigator of SafeHeal’s multicenter pivotal study of Colovac.
+She has been a leader in minimally invasive approaches to the surgical treatment of colon and rectal cancer.
 Dr. Sylla pioneered taTME (transanal total mesorectal excision), a transanal endoscopic approach to perform rectal cancer surgery, and performed the first case in a human in 2009.
-She has sine been actively engaged in training surgeons in this technique and organized clinical trials to evaluate the long-term outcomes of this approach.
+She has since been actively engaged in training surgeons in this technique and organized clinical trials to evaluate the long-term outcomes of this approach.

 Dr. Patricia Sylla